 Back in 2002, during the first wave of allegations, church leaders in the US ratified the “Dallas Charter,” or the “Charter for the Protection of Children and Young People,” and the “Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priest or Deacons.”
-New cases of abuse were possibly reduced by these measures, but we don’t know.
+New cases of abuse were possibly reduced by these measures.
+But, honestly, our clergy abuse lawyers really don’t know if it is making a difference.
 Legal and governmental dealings with old allegations, investigations, and criticisms, and the Church’s response is still very much ongoing.

 The Archdiocese of Baltimore tells us now mistakes were made, and they are committed to protecting innocent children and helping to heal victims of sex abuse.
 I’m sure that is true for many associated with the Baltimore Archdiocese.
 But there are still those who have an interest in covering up sexual misconduct… and worse.
 This is where Catholic Church misconduct lawyers are necessary.
-There needs to be an economic incentive to do what is hard to protect these kids and a Catholic Church misconduct firm can keep the pressure on to do the right thing.
+There needs to be an economic incentive to do what is hard to protect these kids and a Catholic Church misconduct firm can keep the pressure on them to do the right thing.

 Effects of Child Sexual Abuse Carry Throughout Life